MicrosoftDocs/azure-docs/articles/search/cognitive-search-skill-conditional.md

 ---
-title: Conditional cognitive search skill (Azure Search) | Microsoft Docs
+title: Conditional cognitive skill
+titleSuffix: Azure Cognitive Search
-description: The conditional skill enables filtering, creating defaults, and merging values.
+description: The conditional skill in Azure Cognitive Search enables filtering, creating defaults, and merging values in a skillset definition.
-services: search

 manager: nitinme
 author: luiscabrer
+ms.author: luisca

-ms.service: search
+ms.service: cognitive-search
-ms.workload: search
 ms.topic: conceptual
-ms.date: 05/01/2019
+ms.date: 11/04/2019
-ms.author: luisca
 ---

-#	Conditional skill
+# Conditional cognitive skill

-The *conditional skill* enables Azure Search scenarios that require a Boolean operation to determine the data to assign to an output.
+The **Conditional** skill enables Azure Search scenarios that require a Boolean operation to determine the data to assign to an output.
 These scenarios include filtering, assigning a default value, and merging data based on a condition.

 The following pseudocode demonstrates what the conditional skill accomplishes: